NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 ## Technologies

-To install the application, please, see the list of requirements and restrictions settings below:
- * Deployment target for iOS SDKs - 15.0
- * Supported devices - iPhone only
- * Supported modes - portrait
- * Dark/night theme - deactivate
- * The linters (Swiftformat and Swiftlint) integrated with Xcode in the build phase.nters (Swiftformat and Swiftlint) integrated with Xcode in the build phase.

 To contribute code, please, use:
 * macOS minimal version - Ventura 13.3
 * Xcode version: 14.3
 * Swift: 5.8
-* SDKs for iOS: 15.0
+* SDKs for iOS: 15.0+
 * SwiftLint: 0.51.0: [SwiftLint](https://github.com/realm/SwiftLint)
 * SwiftFormat: 0.51.7: [SwiftFormat](https://github.com/nicklockwood/SwiftFormat)

 ## Installation

+ Supported devices - iPhone only.

 **Pre-requisites**:
 To run this project: install Xcode (SDKs for iOS 15.0+ as a deployment target).
 Then: